Scholarship Program

 To qualify for the scholarship the applicant must:

-1. Complete an EAA Young Eagles flight and register for the FAA Ground School on-line program offered through Sporty’s Pilot Shop and EAA.
+1. Complete an EAA Young Eagles flight and register for the FAA Ground School online program offered through Sporty’s Pilot Shop and EAA.
 You will become an EAA member for free by completing a Young Eagles flight.
 Scholarship candidates 18 and older can complete an EAA Eagle Flight.
-They will need to register for an FAA Ground School and become a member of EAA (free for 6 months after an Eagle Flight).
+You will need to register for an FAA Ground School and become a member of EAA (free for 6 months after an Eagle Flight).

-1. Be able to contribute their financial resources to complete Pilot Training. the scholarship student will be responsible for 10% of the flight training and will need to secure a $100 deposit designated for flight training fees before any training begins. this deposit will cover $1,000 in flight training costs.
+1. Be able to contribute their financial resources to complete Pilot Training.
+The scholarship student will be responsible for 10% of the flight training and will need to secure a $100 deposit designated for flight training fees before any training begins.
+This deposit will cover $1,000 in flight training costs.

 1. If currently enrolled in school, the recipient must maintain a 3.0 GPA or better.

-1. Be willing join Chapter 818 as a student member ($5 annual dues), maintain a diary of their flight training and advise the Chapter of their progress.
+1. Be willing to join Chapter 818 as a student member ($5 annual dues), maintain a diary of their flight training and advise the Chapter of their progress.

 1. Be willing to attend EAA Chapter 818 monthly activities and meetings while participating in flight training.

-What do I need to start my flight training
+What do I need to start my flight training?

 For the most part, you can show up for your first flight lesson with nothing more than a primed eagerness to enjoy an exhilarating experience!
 The airplane and fuel are included in the cost of your instruction, so all you need is your desire to learn to fly.